 These days, printers come in all different price ranges, but if you're on the hunt for something more affordable, it can still be a little challenging to find the best printer on a budget.
 However, you don't need to break the bank to find good performing printers at a reasonable price.
-Although printers often go on sale, we've chosen printers that have a low Recommended Retail Price (RRP) rather than a low sale price, so that even when there isn't a discount available, they still remain very affordable picks.
+Although printers often go on sale, we've chosen printers that have a low Recommended Retail Price (RRP) rather than a low sale price so that even when there isn't a discount available, they remain very affordable picks.

-We've tested over 55 printers, and below are our recommendations for the best cheap printers you can buy.
+We've tested over 70 printers, and below are our recommendations for the best cheap printers you can buy.
 You can also check out our recommendations for the best printers with cheap ink, the best wireless printers, and the best home printers.

 If you're looking for an even cheaper printer, consider the Canon PIXMA MG3620.
 Its scanner features and connectivity options aren't as impressive as the Canon PIXMA TR7520, but its cost-per-print for black-only is only marginally higher while the printer itself is significantly cheaper.
 The quality of photos it can produce is pretty good, with acceptable color accuracy and passable printing speed.
-It's scanner features aren't too impressive, as it lacks an automatic document feeder and a sheetfed scanner.
-However, it's compatible with the outstanding Canon PRINT Inkjet/Selphy app, where you can print and scan directly from your mobile device.
+Its scanner features aren't too impressive, as it lacks an automatic document feeder and a sheetfed scanner.
+However, it's compatible with the outstanding Canon PRINT Inkjet/SELPHY app, where you can print and scan directly from your mobile device.

 If you're looking for a printer that has a scanner as well, consider the Brother HL-L2390DW.
-It's connectivity options aren't as good as the Brother HL-L2370DW's, and it has a lower page yield, but it has a scanner and a better design.
+Its connectivity options aren't as good as the Brother HL-L2370DW's, and it has a lower page yield, but it has a scanner and a better design.
 This is a great choice if you only need to print black and white documents, and it has an excellent overall cost-per-print.
-Furthermore, it has an amazing build, with easy access to jams and a paper tray that accommodates various page lengths.
+It has an amazing build, with easy access to jams and a paper tray that accommodates various page lengths.
 Unfortunately, it lacks Bluetooth connectivity, and you can't plug in an Ethernet cable.
 However, it's compatible with the outstanding Brother iPrint&Scan companion app.

 09/02/2020: Moved the Canon PIXMA MG3620 as an alternative to the best Cheap Printer, made the Canon PIXMA TR7520 the Best Cheap Printer.
 Moved Canon PIXMA TS5320 to Notable Mentions and bumped the HP DeskJet 3755 to Best Cheap Photo.
 Added Brother HL-L2370DW, Brother HL-L2390DW, and Canon PIXMA TR8520 as picks.